 Time of vendemmia

-As a general rule, it takes place starting the second half of September.
-But nature, weather and terroir have their own say each year, so nobody can really predict the day of the vendemmia a long time ahead.
-Big vineyards have more scientific means of measuring grape sugars and determine best harvest time.
-But the small ones do it simpler: an everyday tasting of grapes is the savvy farmer’s screening of sugars to identify the moment of maturity.
+As a general rule, it takes place starting the latter half of September.
+But nature, weather and terroir invariably have their own say, meaning no one can truly predict the exact day far in advance.
+Larger vineyards employ scientific means to measure grape sugars and determine optimal harvest time.
+But the smaller ones use a simpler, more intuitive method: the savvy farmer’s daily tasting of grapes is their most trusted screening for identifying that perfect moment of maturity.

 How it’s done